 The Eye Of The Beholder

 Another issue with field sobriety testing is its subjectivity.
-The opinion of an officer subjected to the same environmental concerns we cited above, could also skew the results of the test.
+The opinion of an officer subjected to the same environmental concerns we cited above.
+This can also skew the results of the test.
 So, even if you performed the tests without any problems, the officer could still believe you failed and arrest you for driving under the influence.

 Keep in mind, you do have the right to refuse the test.
 Unfortunately, refusal almost invariably results in an arrest.
-But if you are confident you haven’t been drinking and are not under the influence at all, check with your attorney to see if this is the best course of action for you.
+But if you are confident you haven’t been drinking and are not under the influence at all, your attorney can clear up everything for you.

-Remember, though you have the right to refuse field sobriety testing, it is your duty to take a breathalyzer test at the station if they bring you in.
-Refusing the breath test has automatic consequences and could result in a “refusal charge.”
+Remember, even though you have the right to refuse field sobriety testing, it is your duty to take a breathalyzer test at the station if they bring you in.
+You’ll receive a refusal charge if you refuse the breathalyzer.
 Being charged with refusal is basically the same as a DUI, only harder to beat.